 What We Do

-Orfund is a charity based in Poole, Dorset helping to meet the needs of children and young people in Dedza in southern Malawi who have no parents - or only one parent or relative who is unable to care for them through poor health or age.
+Orfund is a charity based in Poole, Dorset which is helping to meet the needs of children and young people in Dedza in southern Malawi, who have no parents - or only one parent or relative who is unable to care for them through poor health or age.

 Orfund currently supports 30 children who live at, or receive support from the Molima Family Home.
-We pay for the course and accommodation for two former residents who are undertaking apprenticeships in mechanics in the capital, Lilongwe about 50 miles away.
-Another young person is just about to start a two and a half year course for which we will pay about £1800.
+We also pay the fees and accommodation costs for former residents who start apprenticeships or undertake other training.

 Isaac and Ruth Banda have devoted the last 17 years to looking after children.
-They extended their family home and, as Christians, have given up their lives to care for children and young people who have nowhere else to go.
+They extended their family home and, as Christians, gave up their lives to care for children and young people who have nowhere else to go.
+After Isaac passed away in April 2017, Ruth has continued to run Molima with the day to day care and management carried out by her family.

 Who We Are

 Orfund was founded about 35 years ago to fund two homes in India and more recently, one in Malawi.
-Circumstances of the homes in India changed and in 2014, a new team of trustees took over Orfund and decided to focus solely on Malawi which is currently the third poorest country in the world.
+Circumstances of the homes in India changed and in 2013 a new team of trustees took over Orfund and decided to focus solely on Malawi which is currently the sixth poorest country in the world.

 The trustees have a useful wealth of relevant experience to draw upon from their working careers.